astronomer/docs/astro/first-dag-onboarding.md

 You can now confirm your selected template and finish configuring your Deployment resources and whether you want to use a GitHub connection for code deploys.

-An Astro _Deployment_ is an instance of Apache Airflow that is powered by all core Airflow components, including a webserver, scheduler, and one or more workers.
+An Astro _Deployment_ is an instance of Apache Airflow that is powered entirely by core Airflow components, including a webserver, scheduler, and one or more workers.
 You deploy DAGs to a Deployment, and you can have one or more Deployments within a Workspace.

 - **Selected template**: When you finalize your Deployment, you can confirm or change the template option you selected in Step 3.
 - **Git connection**: Enter your **GitHub Owner** and **Repository Owner** information to deploy code directly to an Astro Deployment when you merge changes to a specific branch.
 If you choose to skip connecting to GitHub, later, you can return and manually build and Deploy an example DAG by following the steps in [Run your first DAG with the Astro CLI](first-dag-cli.md) or [Run your first DAG with GitHub Actions](first-dag-github-actions.md).